Tom Morello: Street Sweeper Social Club (2006–present)

-Bruce Springsteen and the E Street Band (2008–2015)
+Bruce Springsteen and the E Street Band (2008–2015, 2026)

 In April 2008, Morello made two guest appearances with Bruce Springsteen and the E Street Band at the Honda Center in Anaheim.
-They performed an extended electric version, featuring guitar solos, of "The Ghost of Tom Joad" (which had previously been covered by Rage Against the Machine on Renegades).
-One of these performances was included on Springsteen's Magic Tour Highlights EP as an audio track or video download.
-On October 29, 2009, Morello performed at the 25th Anniversary Rock & Roll Hall of Fame Concert at Madison Square Garden.
-He performed "The Ghost of Tom Joad", "London Calling", "Badlands", and "(Your Love Keeps Lifting Me) Higher and Higher" with Springsteen and the E Street Band.

 Morello appears on two songs on Springsteen's 2012 album Wrecking Ball.
 He joined Springsteen, the E Street Band, and the Roots on Late Night with Jimmy Fallon to preview the album prior to its release.
 On December 4, 2012, Morello again joined Springsteen and the E Street Band for five songs during a concert in Anaheim.
 On January 17, 2013, it was announced that Morello would temporarily join Springsteen and the E Street Band on the March 2013 Australian leg of their Wrecking Ball Tour, filling in for longtime E Street Band guitarist Steve Van Zandt, who had scheduling conflicts filming the TV series Lilyhammer.
 During the tour, Morello joined the band in the studio to record new music.

 The material Morello recorded with Springsteen appeared on Springsteen's 18th studio album, High Hopes, which was released in January 2014.
 Morello appears on eight of the album's 11 tracks and shares lead vocals with Springsteen on a re-recording of "The Ghost of Tom Joad".
 It was Morello who originally suggested that Springsteen perform "High Hopes" during a concert for the first time in March 2013.
 Springsteen had previously recorded "High Hopes" in 1995, and the 2013 performance led to its re-recording, which subsequently developed into the album of the same name.
 Springsteen heavily credits Morello as being a major inspiration for the album by saying he was "my muse" and "he pushed the rest of this project to another level".
 Morello subsequently appeared alongside Springsteen and the E Street Band during a January 2014 appearance on Late Night with Jimmy Fallon and then on the ensuing High Hopes Tour which came to an end in May 2014.
-Springsteen's subsequent The River Tour 2016 featured a smaller lineup without Morello.

-Morello made a surprise appearance during Springsteen and the E Street Band's The River Tour 2016 show on August 25, 2016, at MetLife Stadium in New Jersey, where he joined them on "Death to My Hometown", "American Skin (41 Shots)", "The Ghost of Tom Joad" and "Badlands".
+Morello joined Springsteen and the E Street Band as a special guest on selected songs for their twenty date Land of Hope and Dreams American Tour, which began in March 2026 and concluded in May 2026.